What is the Canada Pension Plan (CPP)? [Updated 2026]

 Updated on

-CPP is one of the most important parts of the Canadian retirement system.
+CPP is one of the most important parts of the Canadian retirement income system.
 We’ll explain how it works and what you and your employees need to know.

 Content at a glance